-Subject to Article 12.8, the Cabinet will follow the Cabinet Procedures Rules set out in Part 4 of this Constitution when considering any matter.
+12.5 Subject to Article 12.8, the Cabinet will follow the Cabinet Procedures Rules set out in Part 4 of this Constitution when considering any matter.

-Decision making by overview and scrutiny committees
+Decision making by overview and scrutiny committee

-Overview and scrutiny committees will follow the Overview and Scrutiny Procedures Rules set out in Part 4 of this Constitution when considering any matter.
+12.6 Overview and scrutiny committee will follow the Overview and Scrutiny Procedures Rules set out in Part 4 of this Constitution when considering any matter.